 My favourite thing about the anti-ageing product is that the ingredients are plant-derived and it’s free of nasties like parabens and toxins.
 It’s been formulated for all skin types (dermatologist-tested, too!), ages and genders.
 I recommend it for anyone who wants to pamper their skin and keep it looking young.

 – Patricea Chow

-This feature on anti-ageing creams, serums, and skincare products first appeared in the August 2021 edition of Expat Living.
+This article first appeared in the August 2022 edition of Expat Living.
 You can purchase the latest issue or subscribe, so you never miss a copy!